Trauma Wounds

 Can a Trauma Wound Turn Into a Non-Healing Wound?

 If a trauma wound is not properly healed or treated, then it can turn into a non-healing wound.
-Non-healing wounds, also known as chronic wounds, happen when a wound lacks proper blood circulation, often infected, and repeated injury to the wound.
+Non-healing wounds, also known as chronic wounds, occur when a wound lacks proper blood circulation, is often infected, and is subject to repeated injury.

 How Many Treatments are Needed to Heal a Trauma Wound?